What is Pupil Premium?

-The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+The pupil premium is additional funding given to publicly funded schools in England to raise the progress of disadvantaged pupils and close the gap between them and their peers.
 Research shows that students from deprived backgrounds underachieve compared to their non-deprived peers.
-This additional funding is provided in order to support these disadvantaged students in reaching their potential by accelerating their progress.
+This additional funding is provided in order to support these disadvantaged students in reaching their potential by supporting their progress.
 For FAN, our local demographic means this manifests itself predominantly in low student aspirations.
 This is something we are currently addressing.

 - Small group intervention work

 - Funding of private music tuition for PP students